thakur-sachin06/covid-tracker/README.md

-# Project Name

-Covid Tracker Web App
+# Covid Tracker Web App

 An responsive application to show Covid 19 data of all countries, built with React, Context Api, JavaScript, and CSS.